Smart Home Appliances – Key challenges software must overcome

 Large Appliance OEM’s also face another issue with branding: they own a large number of brands.
 How can a central R&D offer other divisions to develop a User Interface while reusing out of the box software to develop the core product?
 Like Android, MicroEJ helps developers define a software platform with API’s to guide other developers to design consistent software across a product range.

 Make a hub to connect peripherals

-Home Appliances such as Kitchen Electronics embraces many types of products: cookers, blenders and scales.
+Smart home Appliances such as Kitchen Electronics embraces many types of products (cookers, blenders, scales, etc.) from many brands.
 Combining all products together allows the creation of new use cases.

 Update software, stay reliable